decentralised-dataexchange/aries-mobileagent-android/docs/data-wallet-app/steps_to_test.md

 }
 ```

-3. Replace "<connection_id>" with the corresponding connection_id copied in the earlier sections
+3. Replace "<connection_id>" in the above JSON with the corresponding connection_id copied in the earlier sections
 4. Click execute.

 ### Individual side flow